Why BIM clash detection is so important?

 Causes of system clashes

 One example is the mechanical room layout for industrial, commercial, or mixed-use facilities.
-Large HVAC or pumping equipment that must be installed has to not only pass through door openings and leave clearance for future removal and replacement, this equipment will also have many piping and electrical connections that require free and uninterrupted space to make proper connections.
+Large HVAC systems or pumping equipment that must be installed has to not only pass through door openings and leave clearance for future removal and replacement, this equipment will also have many piping and electrical connections that require free and uninterrupted space to make proper connections.

 Another example can be found when routing instrumentation cable trays, power conduit, and HVAC ductwork throughout a facility.
 Each of these systems will require clear space as they pass through the building.
 But when MEP disciplines are not properly coordinated during the design layout phase, multiple clashes can occur during construction.